DanielReinagel/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+  Relational Databases comes in many shapes and sizes, but SQL is a specific kind that conveniently puts everything in the same file.
 2. Why do tables need a Primary Key?
+  There needs to be some way to uniquely identify rows, so every table needs a column for a primary key even if it doesn't automatically increment.
 3. What is the name given to a table column that references the Primary Key on another table?
+  Foreign key
 4. What do we need in order to have a _many to many_ relationship between two tables?
+  An additional table to connect their ids.